erdogant/distfit/README.md

 - [License](#-copyright)

 ### Installation
-* Install distfit from PyPI (recommended). distfit is compatible with Python 3.6+ and runs on Linux, MacOS X and Windows.
+    Install distfit from PyPI (recommended). distfit is compatible with Python 3.6+ and runs on Linux, MacOS X and Windows.
-* It is distributed under the MIT license.

 #### Install from PyPi
 ```